uvarc/rc-website/content/userinfo/hpc/login.md

 +++

-<p class=lead>Rivanna is accessible through a web portal, secure shell terminals, or a remote desktop environment.
+<p class=lead>The UVA HPC systems (Rivanna and Afton) are accessible through a web portal, secure shell terminals, or a remote desktop environment.
 For of all of these access points, your login is your UVA computing ID and your password is your Eservices password.
 If you do not know your Eservices password you must change it through ITS.</p>

 {{< off-campus >}}